 This isn’t a 10-day detox to enlightenment.
 The work is hard.
 The healing process isn’t all fun and games, but once you begin to experience peace and have the freedom to be you, you’ll wonder why you didn’t do this sooner.

 If this sounds like a path you’d like to take, there are a couple of different ways you can learn more.

 - Follow me on Instagram @glendahoonrussell, TikTok @glendahoonrussell, or Pinterest @thestatusfoe for motivational posts and empowering videos!

-- If you are interested in personal life coaching, feel free to set up a no-obligation conversation to see if we are the right fit.
+- If you are interested in 1-on-1 life coaching, feel free to set up a no-obligation conversation to see if we are the right fit.

 - Sign up for my newsletter for updates on inspirational blogs and videos.

 We’ve all heard of the status quo, right?
 The definition of the status quo is the way things are right now or the current state of affairs.
 And I think the status quo is our enemy of living the life you truly deserve.